||Amy Decker, MS, CGC.

 || Mary Nyhuis, MS, CGC.

-Ms. Nyhuis is a genetic counselor at Henry Ford Health System.
+Ms. Nyhuis is the Lead Genetic Counselor in the Division of Medical Genetics at Henry Ford Health System.
 She

 received her Master of Science in Genetic Counseling from Wayne State

 University.
 In addition to providing cancer, adult, and pediatric

 genetic counseling to patients, she is also involved with the

 provides clinical supervision for Wayne State University and University

 of Michigan genetic counseling students.
 Ms. Nyhuis is a member of the